 Before getting into how to do a MANOVA in Python, let’s look at an example where MANOVA can be a useful statistical method.
 Assume we have a hypothesis that a new therapy is better than another, more common, therapy (or therapies, for that matter).
 In this case, we may want to look at the effect of therapies (independent variable) on the mean values of several dependent variables.

-For instance, we may be interested in whether the therapies help for a specific psychological disorder (e.g., depression), at the same time as we want to know how it changes life satisfaction, lower suicide risk, among other things.
-In such an experiment a MANOVA lets us test our hypothesis for all three dependent variables at once.
+For instance, we may be interested in whether the therapies help for a specific psychological disorder (e.g., depression) while also wanting to know how they affect life satisfaction and lower suicide risk.
+In such an experiment, a MANOVA lets us test our hypothesis for all three dependent variables at once.

 Assumptions of MANOVA